uiua-lang/uiua/site/text/ga.md

 𝕍 ⍥(◴⊂⟜≡⇌♭₂⊞⊂¯1_1)2
 ```

-Notice that there are now `e₃` multivector components.
+Notice that there are now `e₃` blades.

 We still want to rotate the points around an axis.
 In 3D, there are now 3 axes of rotation, but we'll still stick with `e₁₂` for now, which is rotation in the XY plane/about the Z axis.
 We'll use the exact same rotation code from our 2D example.